iscc/iscc-specs/README.md

 ## Contribute

 Pull requests and other contributions are welcome.
-Use the [Github Issues](https://github.com/iscc/iscc-specs/issues) section of this project to ask questions or discuss ideas for the **ISCC Specification**.
+Use the [Github Issues](https://github.com/iscc/iscc-specs/issues) section of this project to discuss ideas for the **ISCC Specification**.
+You may also want  join our developer chat on Telegram at <https://t.me/iscc_dev>.

 ## License